iterative/dvc.org/content/docs/studio/user-guide/prepare-your-repositories.md

 # Prepare Your Repositories

-Iterative Studio creates [projects][project] by identifying machine learning models, datasets, metrics and hyperparameters defined in your Git repositories.
+Iterative Studio creates [projects] by identifying machine learning models, datasets, metrics and hyperparameters defined in your Git repositories.
 These values can be added to a project in two ways:

-1. **Set up DVC in your repositories**: You can use [DVC](https://dvc.org/) and Git to version your code, data and models all within your Git repositories.
+1. **Set up DVC in your repositories**: You can use [DVC](https://dvc.org/) and Git to version your code, data, and models from your project repositories.
+   This avoids bloating

-   Data Version Control, or DVC, is a data and ML experiment management tool that takes advantage of the existing engineering toolset that you're already familiar with (Git, CI/CD, etc.).
-By using DVC, you can be sure not to bloat your repositories with large volumes of data or huge models.
+   your repositories with large volumes of data or huge models.
 These large assets reside in the cloud or other remote storage locations.
 You will simply track their version info in Git.